 FPT_TUD_EXT.1.1 The TSF shall provide Security Administrators the ability to query the currently executing version of the TOE firmware/software and [selection: the most recently installed version of the TOE firmware/software; no other TOE firmware/software version].

 If a trusted update can be installed on the TOE with a delayed activation the version of both the currently executing image and the installed but inactive image must be provided.
-In this case the option 'the most recently installed version of the TOE firmware/software' needs to be chosen from the selection in FPT_TUD_EXT.1.1 and the TSS needs to describe how and when the inactive version becomes active.
+In this case the option “the most recently installed version of the TOE firmware/software” must be chosen from the selection in FPT_TUD_EXT.1.1.
 If all trusted updates become active as part of the installation process, only the currently executing version needs to be provided.
-In this case the option 'no other TOE firmware/software version' shall be chosen from the selection in FPT_TUD_EXT.1.1..
+In this case the option “no other TOE firmware/software version” should be chosen from the selection in FPT_TUD_EXT.1.1.

 For a distributed TOE, the method of determining the installed versions on each component of the TOE is described in the operational guidance.